pingcap/docs-cn/tools/tidb-binlog-cluster.md

 * Drainer does not support the `rename` DDL operation on the table of `ignore schemas` (the schemas in the filter list).
 * If you want to start Drainer in the existing TiDB cluster, generally, you need to make a full backup of the cluster data, obtain `savepoint`, import the data to the target database, and then start Drainer to synchronize the incremental data from `savepoint`.
 * Drainer supports synchronizing binlogs to MySQL, TiDB, Kafka or the local files.
 If you need to synchronize binlogs to other destinations, you can set Drainer to synchronize the binlog to Kafka and read the data in Kafka for customization processing.
 See [Binlog Slave Client User Guide](../tools/binlog-slave-client.md).
-* If TiDB-Binlog is used for recovering the incremental data, you can set the downstream to `pb` to synchronize the binlog data to the local file and then use [Reparo](../tools/reparo.md) to recover the incremental data.
+* If TiDB-Binlog is used for recovering the incremental data, you can set the downstream to `pb` (local files in the proto buffer format).
+Drainer converts the binlog to data in the specified proto buffer format and writes the data to local files.
+In this way, you can use [Reparo](../tools/reparo.md) to recover the incremental data.
 * Pump/Drainer has two states: `paused` and `offline`.
 If you press Ctrl + C or kill the process, both Pump and Drainer become `paused`.
 The paused Pump do not need to send all the binlog data to Drainer.
 If you need to exit from Pump for a long period of time (or do not use Pump any more), use `binlogctl` to make Pump offline.
 The same goes for Drainer.
 * If the downstream is MySQL/TiDB, you can use [sync-diff-inspector](../tools/sync-diff-inspector.md) to verify the data after data synchronization.